 The holders of the Preferred Stock are entitled to voting rights equal to the number of shares of common stock into which each share of the Preferred Stock could be converted.
 The holders of the Preferred Stock, voting as a separate class, are entitled to elect two members of the Board of Directors.
-The holders of Common Stock, voting as a separate class, are entitled to elect two members of the Board of Directors will be elected by the holders of the Preferred Stock and Common Stock, voting together as a single class and on an as-converted basis.
+The holders of Common Stock, voting as a separate class, are entitled to elect two members of the Board of Directors.
+The remaining member of the Board of Directors will be elected by the holders of the Preferred Stock and Common Stock, voting together as a single class and on an as-converted basis.